Kpconway519/Project1/README.md

 7. How will the login work?
     google might interface with google maps
+8. What if the event has no end time?
+    Automatically add a severity point.

 Kevin Conway
     Git and backend stuff--firebase if need be